kingakisielinska/kingakisielinska.github.io/index.md

 # Introduction

-This site is designed for educational purposes.
+This page is designed for educational purposes.

-This site is created by Kinga Kisielińska.
+This page is created by Kinga Kisielińska.

 I am a postgraduate student in Technical Communication at Vistula University in Warsaw, Poland.
-This page contains my notes from Technical Communication Technologies classes.
+This page contains information obtained during Technical Communication Technologies classes.

 ![logo](/assets/images/1-vistul-university-en.png)